-The structure and content of the location reference is at the discretion of owner of the GS1 Company Prefix to uniquely identify each location.
+The structure and content of the location reference is at the discretion of the party who defined the location, in order to uniquely identify each location.

 The check digit is explained in section 7.9.
 Its verification, which must be carried out in the application software, ensures that the number is correctly composed.